Leo-Adventure/Leo-Adventure/README.md

 🔭 currently working on updating the resource and code I have learned and implemented in class.

-🌱 currently learning TOEFL, Deep Learning, Machine Learning, Compiler, Computer Security and Object-Oriented Analysis and Design...
+🌱 currently learning Deep Learning, Computer Vision, Machine Learning, Operating System...

 ⚡ Always looking forward to new things!